 Research released by the Environmental Working Group, a Washington-based nonprofit, claims that nearly half of the 500 most popular sunscreen products may actually increase the speed at which malignant cancer cells develop.
 The main reason?
 They contain vitamin A and its derivatives, retinol and retinyl palmitate.

-This isn’t a huge shock to the filed however.
 The FDA has known about the dangers of vitamin A in sunscreens since ordering a study 10 years ago.
 Unfortunately, they have done little about the results and haven’t said much to the public.

 “Retinyl palmitate was selected by (FDA’s) Center for Food Safety and Applied Nutrition for photo-toxicity and photocarcinogenicity testing based on the increasingly widespread use of this compound in cosmetic retail products for use on sun-exposed skin,” said an October 2000 report by the National Toxicology Program.